SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step1.md

           kubectl apply -f dsagtt22/ordermicroservice/frontend-ui5-mssql/k8s/apirule.yaml -n ${{ env.NAMESPACE }}
   ```

-> 🔎 **Observation** - You can of course also deploy the files manually by applying the files via `kubectl apply -f <FILENAME>` from your console.

 After the deployment has finished you have access to the UI5 app via the route defined in the corresponding API rule:

 ![UI5 App on Kyma](../pics/step1_UI5app.png)

 ## 1.4b Manual Deployment

-You can also deploy all artifacts via `kubectl` CLI.
+You can also deploy all artifacts via `kubectl apply -f` CLI.
 To do so you must deploy the `k8s` folders of the following directories:

 - `dsagtt22/ordermicroservice/database-mssql`
 - `dsagtt22/ordermicroservice/api-mssql-go`